Updated: May 2021, August 2021, January 2022

 Most modern asset management software comes equipped with IoT (Internet of Things) enabled devices that help to effectively track physical assets.
-These devices, usually in the form of Bluetooth receivers or GPS trackers, essentially talk to each other to locate and retrieve asset data in an instant.
+These devices, usually in the form of Bluetooth receivers, RFID tags, or GPS trackers, essentially talk to each other to locate and retrieve asset data in an instant.

 A common process is ‘modular construction’, in which a building or project is constructed off-site.
 In order for a modular project to be successful, it needs to be built to the same codes and standards as on-site built facilities.
 And, with an asset management system in place project managers can access key data such as plant conditions, materials used, equipment information, and even health and safety documents.

 An asset register will include almost all essential data of each asset in a construction business.
 This data, which can either be collected over time or instantly, is then accessible to managers, employees, and project owners.
 With the aim to better understand the asset life cycle process and maximise operations.

 An asset management system can create a more utilised workflow process for each project.
 Any improvement to the step-by-step workflow process can help to reduce lead times and increase productivity.

 Maintenance and Repair Scheduling